-Each session is a mixture of lecture and hands-on exercises to best teach you the fundamentals of the web.
+Each session is a mix of lecture and hands-on exercises to best teach you the fundamentals of the web.
 Hands-on practice is essential to understand and fully grasp the concepts presented.
 Students should expect to work on assigned exercises and practice at home to get the most out of this class.

 In addition to class, as a CODEcamp student you get:

-For most classes, homework assignments and additional exercises will be provided to ensure you are learning all that you need to stay on track from week to week.
+Homework assignments and additional exercises will be provided to ensure you are learning all that you need to stay on track from week to week.
 CODEcamp courses are designed to provide part-time, hands-on practice with an instructor.
 Students are encouraged to do work outside of the classroom to make the most of the instruction.